syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### collapsibleTotalSummary `boolean`
 {:#members:collapsibletotalsummary}

-Specifies the  visibility  of expander button in total summary row.
-By default, cells in the first column contain the expander button.
+Enables or disables the expandable/collapsible footer summary row.
+By default expander icon for footer summary will be rendered in first column of first summary row.

 #### Default Value
 {:.param}